beeplin/vue-keep-scroll-position/README.md

 # vue-keep-scroll-position

 A vue 2.0 directive to keep scroll position for keep-alived components.
+Forked from [vue-keep-scroll](https://github.com/mark-hahn/vue-keep-scroll) and rewritten for vue 2.0 compatibility.

 ## Install